An entire day waiting in a waiting room at the hospital. Not even a room.

 Just waiting in the room with the worst title ever.
 In the room of “waiting.”
 Nothing good happens here.
 Terrible magazines.
 Receptionists that tell you any minute but really that means “you will be here for days.”

 It’s the worst of the worst!
 I think CLUE is missing a room, because I know where all the murders happen.
 I DO!
 I’ve cracked this mystery.
-Its in the waiting room!
+Its not in the study, it is in the waiting room!

 I know first hand.
 I almost murdered someone there today.
 I am positive it was the “hysterical mother” with the “candlestick” in the WAITING ROOM.
 Positive.
 Game over.
 I win.